What do I need to know about preparing an application?

-- All businesses must be registered with Secretary of State, Wyoming at Work, Unemployment Insurance and Workers’ Compensation to receive a good standing certification.
+Grant applications are submitted through the Online Grant Management System.
+All businesses must be registered with Wyoming Secretary of State, Wyoming at Work, Wyoming Unemployment Insurance and Wyoming Workers’ Compensation to receive a good standing certification.
 Please ensure you are in good standing prior to starting an application.

-- Applications may request funding for only one training event per application.
+- Applications may request funding for one training event per application.

 - There is no limit to the number of applications a business may submit, as long as you remain within your business funding limit per state fiscal year.

-- The skill upgrade provided by the training will:
+The skill upgrade provided by the training shall:

 - Enhance the business’ productivity, efficiency or profitability

 - Reduce employee turnover